General Information

 Steel arch to RC abutment connection

-Connection 2 differs from connection 1; the arch girder is placed near the back edge of the base plates, and there is only one triangular non-protruding plate that connects the flange over a length of c.
-The arch girder and triangular plate are detached over a length of d.
-The two stacked base plates have two longitudinal slotted holes.
+Connection 2 differs from connection 1; the arch girder is placed near the back edge of the base plates, and there is only one triangular non-cantilever plate that connects the flange over a length of c; there is no connection over a length of d.
+The stacked base plates have two longitudinal slotted holes.
 Figure 5 shows a schematic layout of connections 1 and 2.

 Layouts.